 Don’t forget jewelry or accessories

 It’s often said that accessories make an outfit, and dressing an outfit up or down is no exception.
 For many women, having different jewelry for a business outfit and a casual outfit is necessary.
 Necklaces, bracelets and any hair ornaments are dramatically different, depending on the overall look that is being created.

 Again, jewelry has implications in different areas, so talk to people in your specific industry or region before committing to a particular outfit.

 Why does dress code matter?

-There are studies showing that the older an employee is, the more likely they are to be concerned about keeping dress code as professional as possible, while Millennials are more likely to be comfortable working in whatever clothes they’re wearing.
+There are studies showing that the older an employee is, the more likely they are to be concerned about keeping the dress code as professional as possible, while Millennials are more likely to be comfortable working in whatever clothes they’re wearing.

 While a common perception is that professional dress inspires a professional workspace, that perception seems to be fading with time.
 It may be that in another few generations, there is no real dress code in the workplace, beyond simply being dressed.

-For now, however, women are still working to create the universal understanding of what casual dress for them should look like in the business environment.
+For now, however, women are still working to create a universal understanding of what casual dress for should look like in the business environment.
 By working together with their industry, other women entrepreneurs and professionals in their region, and other women across the country, a more universal and approachable standard can be created.